RFanGit/arknights_autorecruit_bot/README.md

 ## Usage

 ### User Specifications
-Specify the user preferences in preferences_gen.py.
+Open `preferences_gen.py` to configure preferences.
-1. Enter the name of the primary operator at primary_target_name.
+1. Set the `primary_target_name` to specify the primary operator and configure other settings as needed.

 	A. Can specify whether or not to prioritize four star tags if the operator's rarity cannot be guaranteed.